Membership, training, private training services for the Queensland Real Estate industry.

 RTRA Act - Rental law reform

-Updates will be provided to Real Estate Excellence member offices via the Real Estate Excellence Member email update service.I will be covering the proposed changes (and more) in upcoming September/October PME half day training events held throughout Queensland.
+Updates will be provided to Real Estate Excellence member offices via the Real Estate Excellence Member email update service.I will be covering the proposed changes (and more) in upcoming February/March 2025 half day training events held throughout Queensland.
 Training/Events (realestateexcellence.com.au) - Stacey Holt.

 16th August 2024 - Stage 2 commencement dates announced